hybox/models/docs/notes/design_principles.md

-## Design Principles for Data Modeling in HyBox
+# Design Principles for Data Modeling in HyBox

+## High-Level Agreements

+* All models will be in RDF, following the Linked Data best practices.
+* Core ontologies to build application profiles on include PCDM, DC, EDM/DPLA, FOAF, WebACL, ...
+* JSON-LD will a primary serialization.
+* [LDP](https://www.w3.org/TR/ldp/) will be the base interaction model.
+* We will use the outcomes of Hydra Metadata Interest Group and their subgroups, and engage with them as the modeling activity moving forward.

-### Use discovery and search requirements as a pragmatic means to determine the needed extent of the modeling efforts
+## Use discovery and search requirements as a pragmatic means to determine the needed extent of the modeling efforts

 For example, physical description of a postcard is intended only to be recorded and displayed to the user and is not intended to be interoperable in terms of description across objects.
 Given the above principle, the physical description can be a simple string with arbitrary content, understandable to the human end-user but not to a machine for comparison.